Akbar Khan (general, born 1912): The trial

 The prosecution induced the approvers to state that at the end of the crucial meeting of 23 February 1951 the people present had agreed to overthrow the government.
 They had to tell this lie because otherwise the allegation of conspiracy would have fallen flat.
 According to the penal code a conspiracy is only established 'when two or more persons agree to commit an illegal act or a legal act by illegal means'.
 If there is no agreement there is no conspiracy under the law.

 The Conspirators claimed that after eight long hours of discussion, of arguments and counter-arguments, of high tension and near nervous breakdown, the group of persons assembled in Akbar Khan's house that day had agreed not to take any steps in pursuance of the plan presented by the Chief of General Staff.
 There was no agreement, and therefore no conspiracy!

 General Akbar could have very well been punished under the Army Act for even presenting such a plan and for trying to subvert the loyalty of others.

-In jail the military officers and the intellectual civilians managed to get along together reasonably well, in spite of wide differences in ideology and thinking between some individuals.
-Actually, General Akbar had somehow managed to gather quite a diverse bunch of characters.
+In spite of wide differences in ideology and thinking between some individuals, the military and the people lived happily in the prison.

-There were Major General Nazir Ahmad, who was an Ahmadi; Air Commodore Mohammad Khan Janjua who was Pakistan's first Air Chief; Major Hasan Khan was a Shia; Brigadier Latif was into the Deobandi ideology and read a lot of religious books; Brigadier Sadiq, Lt-Col Ziauddin and Captain Khizar Hayat had faith in pirs and murshids; Lt-Col Niaz Mohammad Arbab was a good-natured person, belonging to an affluent and influential Arbab family of Tekhal Bala, near Peshawar.
+There were Major General Nazir Ahmad, who was an Ahmadi; Air Commodore M. K. Janjua who was Pakistan's first native Air Commodore; Major Hasan Khan was a Shia; Brigadier Latif was into the Deobandi ideology and read a lot of religious books; Brigadier Sadiq, Lt-Col Ziauddin and Captain Khizar Hayat had faith in pirs and murshids; Lt-Col Niaz Mohammad Arbab was a good-natured person, belonging to an affluent and influential Arbab family of Tekhal Bala, near Peshawar.
 He was totally uncommitted ideologically, so much so that much later he became a minister in General Muhammad Zia-ul-Haq's government.

 Syed Sajjad Zaheer, Mohammed Hussain Ata and Faiz Ahmed Faiz were communists of varying degree.
 So was Major Ishaq Mohammed, but at that time he was still a beginner.
 Later, of course, Major Ishaq became a symbol of militant left-wing politics in Pakistan.
 He was a fearless person and used to argue with vehemence even with the judges of the Tribunal.
 After an exchange of hot words, Justice Sir Abdul Rahman thundered: "I will set you right", to which Ishaq boldly replied: "Go ahead, my Lord!"
 The Justice could then only mutter, "I pity you".
 Ishaq and Ata were both hot-tempered and indulged in blistering polemics when discussing politics in jail.